Ethiopia

 Where are Ethiopian families fleeing to?

-There are 150,000 refugees and asylum-seekers from Ethiopia in neighbouring countries, such as Sudan, Kenya, Djibouti and South Sudan.
+There are 15,000 refugees and asylum-seekers from Ethiopia in neighbouring countries, such as Sudan, Kenya, Somalia, Djibouti and South Sudan.
 Following the eruption of conflict in Sudan, thousands of Ethiopian refugees have returned, with the majority currently residing in the Tigray region in Northern Ethiopia.

 What others kind of support is UNHCR providing?

-UNHCR is also coordinating the provision of healthcare with government partners, enrolling women and children in public universities and schools in coordination with the government and World Bank and providing vital shelter and protection assistance.
+UNHCR and partners are working to ensure that both refugees and host communities receive assistance.
+UNHCR is also coordinating the provision of healthcare, enrolling women and children in public universities and schools and providing vital shelter and protection assistance.
 Recognising the need for long-term sustainability, UNHCR continues to expand access to alternative cooking fuels and solar power for healthcare centres.

-UNHCR has only received 13% of its total funding requirement of USD 426 million for its operations in Ethiopia in 2024.
+As of 30 November 2025, UNHCR had only received 29% of its total funding requirement of $434.5 million for its operations in Ethiopia.

 What about gender-based violence?

-Women and girls are at heightened risk of gender-based violence (GBV) and other human rights violations, including deprivation, insecurity, abuse and neglect.
+Women and girls are at heightened risk of gender-based violence and other human rights violations, including deprivation, insecurity, abuse and neglect.
+In particular, women and girls fleeing Sudan have reported shocking levels of gender-based violence.

 Where can I access the latest data and reports?